It is never expressed against his New Covenant community (unless you get a speeding ticket).

 If readers would like to see the verses in various translations, they may go to biblegateway.com and type in the references.

 God’s wrath is part and parcel of his judgment against wrongdoing, injustice and evil.
 A few times his judgment and justice was administered quickly (Acts 5:1-11; Acts 13:8-12).
-However, you should picture God like an who wears a red robe, white collar, ribbon-tie, and white wig.
+However, you should picture God like an old English judge who wears a red robe, white collar, ribbon-tie, and white wig.
 He systemaaaaaaaatically and methoooooooodically and slooooooooowly gathers, sifts, weighs the evidence and then renders his verdict.
 What kind of human judge would it be if he simply let the guilty go without paying a fine or spending time in prison?
 God instituted justice – including punishment against lawbreakers – down here on earth because it reflects his just character.
 That is called the judicial wrath of God.

 Therefore, God expressing wrath is not like a human losing his temper.
 God does not flash with anger and throw an unsuspecting, nearby angel across the universe before God can think straight.
 “Sorry, I lost my temper!
 I reacted without thinking!”
-No, he does not lash out. literalism and human-centered thinking.
+No, he does not lash out.
+This is crude literalism and human-centered thinking.